Siddhesh-hub/Sentinel-AI-Enterprise-LLM-Governance-Security-Gateway/README.md

 - add policy-based allow and deny rules beyond regex matching
 - store audit events in a persistent logging backend
 - add automated tests with mocked Gemini responses
-- protect secrets with a proper secret manager instead of local `.env` files
+- protect secrets with a proper secret manager instead of relying on `.env` files in deployed environments
 - expose the guard as an API or service rather than only a demo CLI

 The main production lesson is that safe AI systems depend on application architecture, not only on model choice.